Jessie-ucb/Adaptive-Optics/README.md

 ### Two-photon point-scanning system

 * For 2p raster-scanning imaging, AO aims to retrieve a tighted focused focal spot (diffraction-limited) to achieve both signal intensity and spatial resolution.
+We **do NOT** need to compensate the aberation between the sample and the PMT, because the PMT records spatially unresolved total intensity.
 In implementation, we:

        1. detect the fluorescence abberation on the SH-imaging path;